-- 1. Candidate has to attempt five questions in all.
-All questions carry equal marks. - 2.
-Question No. 1 covering whole syllabus will consists of 10 short answer questions carrying 2 marks each. - 3.
-Question No. 2 to 5, each of 20 marks, will be framed by taking one question from each unit.
-There will be an internal choice within the unit.
+1. Candidate has to attempt five questions in all.
+All questions carry equal marks.

+Question No. 1 covering whole syllabus will consists of 10 short answer questions carrying 2 marks each.

+3. Question No. 2 to 5, each of 20 marks, will be framed by taking one question from each unit.